allyn1982/MammoDES/README.md

 ### Step 4 - Output and post-simulation analysis

 The output of the simulation will be saved in the ./code/output/ folder.
 Each patient and the timestamp of each step are logged for post-simuluation analysis.
+The two workflows are logged separately.
 An example of the output file is as follows.

 <img width="867" alt="Screenshot 2024-09-01 at 8 51 16 PM" src="https://github.com/user-attachments/assets/d14d5ffd-d730-4466-b43b-44241d096a3c">